ddl-wasanthag/domino-model-monitoring/README.md

 Refresh and view drift and MQ metrics, set thresholds, etc.

-(NOTE: this may take up to 10 minutes to populate the prediction data in the dataset)

 ### Examine Predictions
 Now we’ll open a workspace directly from the published model and examine the predictions.